USTC3DV/IntrinsicNGP-code/README.md

 ```
 This means you want to run inference of with `configs/default.yaml`, and the render poses are inperpolated from `test_view1` and `test_view2`

-You could also use our [pretrained model]() to run inference imediately.

 ## Citation